Secure Account HelpRecovery & Support

 What slows recovery

-Incomplete timelines, mixed account identifiers, repeated vague appeals, unverified payment details, and missing security context can make the next path harder to choose.
+Incomplete timelines, mixed account identifiers, repeated vague appeals, unverified payment details, and missing security context can make the correct help page harder to identify.

 Recovery options